jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 The upper layer accesses the radio using the Radio HAL API.
-Events that are triggered by the device (packet received, transmission finished) are indicated by an event notification mechanism, described below.
+Events that are triggered by the device (packet received, transmission finished) are indicated by the event notification mechanism, described below.

 ## 4.2 Bottom-Half Processor
 The Bottom-Half (BH) processor is a component to offload the IRQ processing to thread context.
+The component is required for radios that cannot resolve radio events during ISR (SPI devices).

 The component registers an IRQ handler during initialization which is executed when the device triggers and interrupt.
 This handler uses internal mechanisms to call the Radio API IRQ handler from a safe context.